jjatria/cpran-www/plugins/utils/index.md

 ---
 {% include JB/setup %}

-This plugin defines a number of general utilities:
+This plugin provides a series of procedures to facilitate some scripting tasks:

 * Directory and file GUI selectors for initial forms

 * A method to require specific versions of Praat

 * Procedures for format-free date manipulation

-* Rename multiple objects at once
+* Procedures to safely create temporary files and directories

+* Procedures for try/catch-style programming

+* Count string occurrences with or without regular expressions

 * `split`

 * `pwgen`
-* `mktmp`

 * `zeropad`

 * `toLower`

 * `toUpper`

 ## Installation